SAEONData/Open-Data-Platform/README.md

 * HYDRA_CLIENT_ID: client ID of this service as registered with Hydra
 * HYDRA_CLIENT_SECRET: client secret of this service as registered with Hydra
 * HYDRA_SCOPES: openid
-* OAUTHLIB_INSECURE_TRANSPORT: set to `True` in development, to allow OAuth to work when running the server on HTTP
+* OAUTHLIB_INSECURE_TRANSPORT: set to `True` in development, to allow OAuth2 to work when running the server on HTTP